I-Am-Nicholas/makersBnB/README.md

 so that I'm unable to create false data during sign up, I want sign up to throw error messages if fields are left blank.

-#possible repetition of user story above, maybe an extension.

-As a User,
-so that I can understand what I'm doing wrong on the sign up page, I want to be able to see error messages upon what is incorrect.

 As a User,
 so that I can be greeted formally,
 I want name to be required when signing up.